Slivcaa/basic_html_web_project/README.md

 # basic_html_web_project

 This project demonstrates the HTML structure for a portfolio website.
 It is designed to teach how to structure a website using HTML, including multiple pages, semantic tags, and SEO meta tags.

+URL of the project: https://roadmap.sh/projects/basic-html-website

 ## Instructions to Run the Project